ryanh9700/scriptable-calendar-widget/README.md

 # Scriptable Widget

-iOS widget that displays upcoming events, and weather.
+iOS widget that displays upcoming events and current weather.

 ### How to Use
 1. Download "Scriptable" from the App Store